-The non-managing investors have expressed an interest to purchase substantially all of the public units in this offering, which could reduce the trading volume, volatility and liquidity for our public shares, if they choose not to trade their public shares post-offering, and adversely affect the trading price of our public shares.
+The non-managing investors have expressed an interest to purchase substantially all of the public units in this offering, which may affect our ability to meet Nasdaq listing requirements or maintain such listing, may reduce the trading volume, volatility and liquidity for our public shares, if the non-managing investors choose not to trade their public shares post-offering, and may adversely affect the trading price of our public shares.

-The non-managing investors have expressed to us an interest in purchasing up to an aggregate of approximately 24.418 million of public units in this offering at the offering price (assuming no exercise of the underwriter's over-allotment option).
+The non-managing investors have expressed to us an interest in purchasing up to an aggregate of approximately 24.418 million of public units in this offering at the offering price (assuming no exercise of the Underwriters' over-allotment option).
 None of the non-managing investors has expressed to us an interest in purchasing more than 9.9% of the public units to be sold in this offering.
-Because these expressions of interest are not binding agreements or commitments to purchase, each of the non-managing investors may determine to purchase fewer or no public units in this offering or the underwriter may determine to sell fewer or no public units to the non-managing investors.
+Because these expressions of interest are not binding agreements or commitments to purchase, each of the non-managing investors may determine to purchase fewer or no public units in this offering or the Underwriters may determine to sell fewer or no public units to the non-managing investors.
 Depending on how many public units are purchased by the non-managing investors (assuming they choose not to trade their public shares post-offering), the post-offering trading volume, volatility and liquidity of our securities may be reduced relative to what they would have been had the public units been more widely offered and sold to other public investors.
 The public shares purchased by the non-managing investors will not be subject to any transfer restrictions, and any non-managing investor is free to trade its public shares anytime after the closing.
-We do not expect any purchase of public units by the non-managing investors to negatively impact our ability to meet Nasdaq listing eligibility requirements